bitbybyte/fantiadl/README.md

                         _session_id cookie or cookies.txt
   -q, --quiet           suppress output
-  -v, --version         show program's version number and exit --db DB_PATH          database to track post download state --db-bypass-post-check
+  -v, --version         show program's version number and exit --db DB_PATH          database to track post download state (creates tables when first specified)" --db-bypass-post-check
                         bypass checking a post for new content if it's marked as completed on the database